TWOEARS/binaural-simulator/README.md

 ### Simulate rooms using the Image Source Model

-The following example simulates a dry cello in a shoebox room
+The `doc/examples/room.m` example simulates a dry cello in a shoebox room and stores the resulting binaural signal in `out_room.wav`.
+The shoebox room is simulated with an image source model.

 ```MATLAB
 sim = simulator.SimulatorConvexRoom();